Justin-Mathieu/caps/README.md

 # Code Academy Parcel Service

 **Description:**
-App to track the delivery of packages with event listeners.
+App to track the delivery of packages with socket io.

 **Author:**
  Justin Mathieu